How to Create a Table of Contents in APA Format

 1. Select the References tab.

-3. Select Custom Table of Contents to open the Table of Contents dialog box (see Figure 5).
+3. Choose Custom Table of Contents (see Figure 4) to open the Table of Contents dialog box.

-This will allow you to modify the table of contents into APA format.
+This will allow you to modify the table of contents to match APA format.

 Select modify Table of Contents dialog box in Microsoft WordFigure 5: Select Modify in Table of Contents Submenu